-Summer 2016 could be remembered as the summer of Zika. with thousands of confirmed and suspected cases of the virus, real fear among travellers to affected regions, and withdrawal from the Rio Olympics by dozens of worried athletes.
-Eurofins responded with the fast-track development and emergency launch of a test to help stop the spread of this heart-breaking and virulent virus.
+The summers of 2015 and 2016 could be remembered as the summers of Zika, with thousands of confirmed and suspected cases of the virus, real fear among travellers to affected regions, and withdrawal from the Rio Olympics by dozens of worried athletes.
+Eurofins companies responded with the fast-track development and emergency launch of a test to help stop the spread of this heart-breaking and virulent virus.